GooTechnologies/learn/courses/beginner/1/index.md

 thumbnail: /tutorials/create/lights/1.jpg
 scene_partfinished: 1f21f415f66c4f7bb854d3d5e4d8f9f2.scene
 youtube_video_id: 3g07yzQi8EA
-tags: entity, material, transformation, test
+tags: entity, material, transformation
 achievements: entities, events, state machine
 description: In the this part of the beginner tutorial, we will give a short introduction of the Goo Create interface so you roughly know where to find what.
-At first, it may be a bit vague, but it will become clear when you've made some progress in this course. <br><br> In this part, we're also going to make the Moon station.
+At first, it may be a bit vague, but it will become clear when you've made some progress in this course.
+In this part, we're also going to make the Moon station.
 ---
 # Short introduction to Goo Create

 ## Creating a new scene